I. Updated on 17/05/2023

 XXVII.
 Individual Data Subject's Rights - Data Access, Portability and Deletion

 We are aware that if you are working with EU customers, you need to be able to provide them with the ability to access, update, retrieve and remove personal data.
 We got you!
-We've been set up as self service from the start and have always given you access to your data and your customers data.
-Our customer support team is here for you to answer any questions you might have about working with the API.
+Our customer support is here for you to answer any questions you might have about working with the API.

 XXVIII.
 Contact us